apstory/apstory-lib-angular8/projects/apstory-logger8/README.md

 ## Installation

-To install this package run `npm i apstorylogger-angular`.
+To install this package run `npm i apstory-logger8`.

 ## Usage